 What are the potential consequences for employers of non-compliance with the gender pay gap reporting duty?

-Employers should consider the potential damage to their reputation of non-compliance with the gender pay gap reporting duty.
+In addition to the risk of enforcement action by the EHRC, employers should consider the potential damage to their reputation of non-compliance with the gender pay gap reporting duty.
 An employer that publishes information on its gender pay gap in line with the duty, along with an explanation putting the figures in context and providing details of steps that it is taking to address the gap, is likely to be more attractive to potential future employees than an employer that has failed to comply with the duty.

 The gender pay gap reporting duty for public-sector employers in England was brought in by an extension of the existing specific public sector equality duties, under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 (SI 2017/353).
 The EHRC has responsibility for enforcing the public sector equality duties.
 It can issue a compliance notice against a public body that it believes has failed to comply with the gender pay gap reporting duty and can apply to the courts for an order requiring compliance.